TianYao12/recesshacks/README.md

 # recesshacks
-THis is for an online hackathon on August 12
+This is for an online hackathon on August 12